CNNs in the Air via Reconfigurable Intelligent Surfaces: Numerical results

 \section{Numerical results}

 In this section, we present numerical results to evaluate the image classification accuracy achieved by the proposed schemes, based on the Fashion MNIST dataset.
-The Fashion MNIST consists of 70,000 images with a resolution of $28\times28$ pixels, categorized into 10 classes.
-Among them, 60,000 images are used for training, and 10,000 are utilized for testing.
-The overall multi-RIS-aided OTA transmission neural network architecture is depicted in Fig.~\ref{siml:physicalNN}, which consists of one convolutional (Conv) layer, one real-to-complex (R2C) layer, two batch normalization (BN) layers, two complex ReLU activation layers, two max pool layers, two complex fully connected (FC) layers, one dropout layer, one complex-to-real (C2R) layer, one real FC layer, and a transceiver module.
+The initial layers consist of one convolutional (Conv) layer, one real-to-complex (R2C) layer, one batch normalization (BN) layer, and one max pool layer, while the final layers have the similar modules, but with an additional complex-to-real (C2R) layer, as the initial layers.
+We adopt the Adam optimizer with an initial learning rate of $5\times 10^{-4}$, which is decayed by a factor of 0.8 using a multiplicative learning-rate scheduler.
+The training batch size is fixed to 64.
+During both training and testing, a new independent channel realization is drawn for each transmitted image, ensuring evaluation under fast-fading conditions.
 In addition, the Rician fading channel with Rician factor $K$ is considered for both MIMO and MISO systems.
 Unless otherwise specified, we set $C_{\rm in }=32$, $C_{\rm out }=64$, $ N_{\rm wi}=N_{\rm hi}=14$, $ N_{\rm k}=3$, $K= 3~{\rm dB}$, $N_t=9$, $N_r=32$ for ConvSD MIMO, $N_r=64$ for Conv2d MIMO, $P_{\rm max}=10~{\rm dB}$, and $\sigma^2=1$.

 In Fig.~\ref{Simul:PowerVSCA}, we study transmit power $P_{\rm max}$ versus classification accuracy for $L=1$, $K=3~{\rm dB}$, and $M=100$.
 The ``Upper bound" scheme denotes the digital-domain Conv2d without OTA computation.
 It can be observed that the classification accuracy of all the schemes except the ``Upper bound" increases with $P_{\rm max}$.
 This is expected, as higher $P_{\rm max}$ reduces the detrimental impact of noise at the receiver, thereby gradually approaching the ``Upper bound" performance.
 Additionally, it is observed that the Conv2d-based schemes consistently outperform the ConvSD-based schemes.
 This is because the ConvSD layer is a simplified version of the Conv2d layer with weaker feature extraction capabilities.
 Furthermore, Conv2d MISO consistently outperforms Conv2d MIMO.
 This is because the numbers of adjustments for the precoder and RIS are $C_{\rm in}C_{\rm out}$ and $C_{\rm out}$, respectively, whereas they are $C_{\rm in}$ and $1$ for the Conv2d MIMO scheme, meaning that the DoFs available for emulation in the former scheme are much larger.
 It should be noted that this observation does not hold for the ConvSD scheme.
 The ConvSD MISO scheme outperforms the ConvSD MIMO scheme only when the transmit power is low, i.e., below $5~{\rm dB}$, but performs worse when the transmit power exceeds $5~{\rm dB}$.
 This is because the ConvSD MISO scheme adjusts the precoder $C_{\rm in}$ times without adjusting the combiner, whereas the ConvSD MIMO scheme adjusts both the precoder and the combiner once, thus striking different balances.